 - 1. 100 miles over 5 laps (partial out and backs) in a tropical rainforest. - 2.
 99% single-track trail, 1% asphalt. - 3.
 There is over 24,935 feet of elevation gain and loss over the course of 100 miles.
 The gain comes in short sections no more than 2.1 miles at a time.
-There are very few sections where you can run with consistent stride for more than a few hundred yards at a time.
-This course requires that you pay close attention to your footing at all times! - 4.
-There are a total of 20 stream crossings, two per lap, prior to the Paradise Park aid station (usually on a small wire grate) and prior to the Jackass Ginger aid station.
-Be extremely careful when crossing the streams.
-If the river is high due to rain, we may forego the stream crossing at Jackass Ginger.
+There are very few sections where you can run with consistent stride

+- for more than a few hundred yards at a time.
+This course requires that you pay close attention to your footing at all times!
+The down hills are much worse! - 4.
+There are a total of 10 stream crossings, two per lap, when arriving at and leaving from the Nuuanu aid station.
+Be extremely careful when crossing the stream.
+If the river is high due to rain, we may forego the stream crossing.
 You will be notified at the trail briefing if you will not be crossing the stream.
-Expect wet feet every time you enter and leave the Jackass Ginger aid station. - 5.
+Expect wet feet every time you enter and leave the Jackass Ginger (Nuuanu) aid station. - 5.
 The trail is composed of a moderately packed dirt surface with lots of roots and rocks, which are very slippery when wet.
 At night there will be dew, which makes this trail extremely slippery.
 If it rains (which it will), there will be plenty of mud. - 6.
-You will be traversing a couple of exposed ridge tops with vertical embankments (Nuuanu, Manoa Cliff).
+You will be traversing a couple of ridge tops with vertical embankments (Nuuanu, Manoa Cliff).
 Be very careful in these areas, especially at night, as you will be on wet roots and slippery grasses on an extremely narrow trail. - 7.
-A rope may or may not be placed (not likely) at the grass line knoll (near Bien's Bench) (depending on weather conditions) heading down into Jackass Ginger. - 8.
-This course does not lend itself well to be run in under 20 hours. - 9.
+A rope may be placed at the grass line knoll (near Bien's Bench) (depending on weather conditions) heading down into Nuuanu to make your passage easier. - 8.
+This course does not lend itself well to be run in under 22 hours. - 9.
 Realizing that the H.U.R.T.
-Trail 100 Mile Endurance Run is an incredible physical undertaking, race management has opted to recognize those runners who pass through 100 kilometers in official event releases as running a distance of 100 kilometers.
-Runners wishing to be recognized as such will be required to complete three full 20-mile loops and the leg to Paradise Park (67+ miles).
-Runners who had anticipated running 100 miles but for whatever reason stopped at the Paradise Park aid station or beyond after completing 3 complete loops will also be credited with a 100-kilometer run.
-Their actual time for the 100-kilometer distance will be their arrival time at Paradise Park.
+Trail 100 Mile Endurance Run is an incredible undertaking, race management has opted to recognize those runners who pass through 100 kilometers in official event releases as finishing a distance of 100 kilometers.
+Runners wishing to be recognized as such will be required to complete three full 20-mile loops and then be directed back out onto the course to run the lower triangle.
+Notification to the aid station captain at the Start/Finish line after completing the third lap is necessary.
+The lower triangle consists of the climb up Maunalaha Trail; at the top the runner will turn left down onto Makiki Valley Trail and continue over to Kanealole.
+A left turn down onto Kanealole will bring the runner back to the start finish line.
+Runners who had anticipated running 100 miles but for whatever reason stopped at the Paradise Park aid station or beyond after completing 3 complete loops will be credited with a 100-kilometer distance.
+Their actual time for the 100 kilometer distance will be their "in time" at Paradise Park.
 Runners who make the last cutoff at the final aid station, but finish outside 36 hours will be recognized as an unofficial 100 mile finisher, and will have the time at Paradise Park on loop four recorded as their 100 kilometer time.
-Final results will not reflect a time for a 100 km distance although this time will be made available to the runner at the finish.
-Only 100 km and 100 mile distances are recognized towards inclusion of the 500 mile-club.